 “Nonsense!” fumed Sister Infirmarian.
 “What bad manners!
 How can you treat it so lightly?
 She mustn’t be allowed to monopolise Hilda like this!”

 “It’s partly my own fault.
-I’ve rather spoiled her this last week.
-But it’s mostly the let-down that comes to all of us after Christmas, even adults.
-I can feel it myself.
+I have rather spoiled her this last week, but it’s mostly the let-down that comes to us all after Christmas, even adults.
+I feel it myself.
 I suspect all her losses have woken up and hit her this morning.
-She was very sad earlier and seems very tired.”
+She was very sad earlier and seemed very tired.”

-Hilda shook her head sadly, remembering another grieving girl so long ago who had simply needed someone to listen, to understand.
+Hilda shook her head, remembering another grieving girl so long ago who had simply needed someone to listen, to understand, to comfort.

 “We just have to be patient with her.
 She’s so loving, Sister, and surprisingly mature, for all her momentary lapses into moodiness.”

-“It’s not mature to go off pop, is it?
+“It’s not mature to go off pop, now, is it?
 To treat you like that, when you’ve done so much for her…”

-“She’s a teenager, Sister.
+“She’s a teenager.
 Her own needs are paramount – to her!
 And I don’t want her gratitude!”
 Hilda shuddered.
-“I don’t really think she knew what she did want this morning.
-Although she ostensibly came to discuss the school, I felt she just wanted to be quiet, but not alone.
+“To be honest, I don’t really think she knew what she did want this morning.
+She came ostensibly to discuss the school, but I felt she just wanted to be quiet, but not alone.
 Tricky, isn’t it?”
-She flashed a smile at Sister Infirmarian.
+S

-Mother Abbess had to restrain a huge grin.
+he flashed a smile at Sister Infirmarian, and Mother had to restrain a huge grin.
 What fun and frolics there would be between these two when Hilda entered.
 What fireworks!
 For Hilda, despite her vow of obedience, would always speak her mind, just as the nursing sister would.
-Hilda would state her case frankly and fearlessly, and not be daunted by the nun’s brusqeness and irritability.
-But she would do it quietly and gently, and would win hands down, every time.
-Sister Infirmarian knew it, even as she fought a rearguard action.
-She knew it, and would enjoy the fray, for she already loved Hilda dearly, and had a very healthy respect for the wisdom that was hers.
+Hilda would state her case frankly and fearlessly, undaunted by the nun’s brusqeness and irritability, but she would do it quietly and gently, and win hands down, every time.
+Pauline knew it, even as she fought a rearguard action.
+She knew it, and would enjoy the fray, for she loved Hilda dearly, and had a healthy respect for the wisdom that was hers.

-Mother Abbess had a sudden thought that Hilda would make a wonderful Novice Mistress with that loving severity.
+Mother had a sudden thought that Hilda would make a wonderful Novice Mistress with that loving severity.
 No matter what their age, she would understand the trembling hopes and fragile sensitivities of the aspirants to the religious life.
-She would nurture and encourage, but would not be lax in opening their eyes to their faults and failings.
+She would nurture and encourage, but not be lax in opening their eyes to their faults and failings.

 Even as these thoughts edged into the Abbess’s consciousness, she heard Hilda add, with a gentle, teasing laugh, “Children are angels really, you know, Sister.
 After all, do we not come into this world trailing clouds of glory, if we are to believe Wordsworth?”

 “Give up now, Pauline.
 I do so hate to hear people scream in pain as they beat their heads against brick walls.”

 Hilda’s face creased in amusement.
 “I promise I’ll try to keep her on the straight and narrow, both here and at school.
-I’ve already made it plain to her that I need time to myself while I’m here.
+I’ve already made it plain that I need time to myself while I’m here.
 She understands, I think, although I shall go on making the point.
 Just for now, accept that Christmas was added pressure, not to mention going to the Chalet School.
-Can you do that and excuse her?”
+Will you do that and excuse her?”